Northern Arizona University

-Northern Arizona University (NAU) is a public research university based in Flagstaff, Arizona.
-It was founded in 1899 as the final public university established in the Arizona Territory, 13 years before Arizona was admitted as the 48th state.
+Northern Arizona University (NAU) is a public research university based in Flagstaff, Arizona, United States.
+Founded in 1899, it was the third and final university established in the Arizona Territory.

-NAU is one of the three universities governed by the Arizona Board of Regents and accredited by the Higher Learning Commission.
-As of fall 2022, 28,090 students were enrolled at NAU with 21,411 at the Flagstaff campus.
-The university is divided into seven academic colleges offering about 130 undergraduate degrees, 100 graduate programs, and various academic certificates.
-Students can take classes and conduct research in Flagstaff, online, and at more than 20 statewide locations, including the Phoenix Biomedical Campus.
+It is one of the three universities governed by the Arizona Board of Regents and is accredited by the Higher Learning Commission.
+The university is classified among "R1: Doctoral Universities – Very high research activity".
+The university is divided into seven academic colleges offering about 130 undergraduate and graduate programs, and various academic certificates.
+Students can take classes and conduct research in Flagstaff, online, and at more than 20 statewide locations, including the Phoenix Biomedical Core research campus.
+As of fall 2023, 28,194 students were enrolled with 21,550 at the Flagstaff campus.

-The university is classified among "R2: Doctoral Universities – High research activity" and ranked No. 178 in the National Science Foundation (NSF) national research rankings for fiscal year 2021.
-NAU's astronomy faculty co-discovered several astronomical bodies, such as Eris and Sedna, led the observations of the NASA DART mission, and are major participants in the search for the hypothetical Planet Nine, with the university being a primary institution of the Lowell Observatory.
-NAU is a federally designated Hispanic Serving Institution.
+NAU is ranked No. 192 in the National Science Foundation (NSF) national research rankings for fiscal year 2023.
+NAU's astronomy faculty led the observations of the NASA DART planetary defense mission, co-discovered several astronomical bodies such as Eris and Sedna, and are major participants in the search for the hypothetical Planet Nine.
+The university is a primary institution of the local Lowell Observatory.
+Alumni include 4 Truman Scholars, 11 Goldwater Scholars, and 3 Udall Scholars.

-The NAU Lumberjacks compete in the NCAA Division I, primarily as part of the Big Sky Conference, and have won several national championships, notably in cross country running.
+The NAU Lumberjacks compete in the NCAA Division I primarily as part of the Big Sky Conference, and have won several national championships in cross country running.
 At an elevation of 6950 ft above sea level, the school's athletic facilities are used by Olympic and professional athletes worldwide for prestige high altitude training.